Exclusivism: Divisions of exclusivism

 Douglas Pratt further defines exclusivism, dividing it into three subdivisions – open, closed and extreme.
-Citing t’Hooft and Kraemer, Pratt says open exclusivism, while never ceding the superior position, ‘may at least be amenably disposed toward the other,’ if only in order to know Them well enough for possible conversion.
+Citing t'Hooft and Kraemer, Pratt says open exclusivism, while never ceding the superior position, 'may at least be amenably disposed toward the other,' if only in order to know Them well enough for possible conversion.
 The relationship is not entered into on equal ground, therefore, nor with the openness to a significant reciprocal change of self-identity.
 If dialogue is entered into, it is only for mutual edification and an increase in good will.
-Closed exclusivism offers no chance for a relationship, other than acknowledging the other’s right to exist.
+Closed exclusivism offers no chance for a relationship, other than acknowledging the other's right to exist.
 An extreme, hard-line exclusivism often leads to a fundamentalist perspective.
-Pratt writes, ‘Fundamentalism, as a mindset, is a mentality that expresses the modern quest for universality and coherence writ large: only one truth; one authority; one authentic narrative that accounts for all; one right way to be.’
-The logical conclusion for this fundamentalist mindset is taking steps to eliminate the other, as one would a business competitor.
-Pratt writes, ‘The negation of otherness is perhaps critical, for it involves a devaluing and dismissal of the "other," whether in terms of rival community or competing alterities, ideological or otherwise.
-In the process of negating the other, the self is asserted as inherently superior.
-My God is greater than your god.’
+Pratt writes:

-Paul Moser posits two forms of exclusivism: logical religious exclusivism, which asserts that since the contradictory, foundational truth claims for each religion excludes some or many of them from being true; and the doxastic redemptive exclusivism based on the Athanasian Creed, which states if a person does not believe the Christian concept of the Trinity, that person is condemned.
+The American religious professor, Paul Moser posits two forms of exclusivism: logical religious exclusivism, which asserts that since the contradictory, foundational truth claims for each religion excludes some or many of them from being true; and the doxastic redemptive exclusivism based on the Athanasian Creed, which states if a person does not believe the Christian concept of the Trinity, that person is condemned.
 Moser further believes that a God who would exclude people from salvation for neither hearing nor understanding the concept of the Trinity does not have a moral character, and is therefore undeserving of worship.

 Exclusivism in other religions

 While most attention of exclusivism points toward Christianity, many religions have a branch that falls into the exclusivist category.
-D’costa points out whether one considers oneself Buddhist or Hindu or Muslim – or indeed a pluralist – each version states that ‘only one single revelation or one single religion is true and all other “revelations” or religions are false’ without providing any scriptural support for his claim.
-Many Hindus do worship other versions of God including Jesus and Allah.
+D'Costa points out whether one considers oneself Buddhist or Hindu or Muslim – or indeed a pluralist – each version states that "only one single revelation or one single religion is true and all other 'revelations' or religions are false" without providing any scriptural support for his claim.

 While acknowledging that historically, Christianity showed the most extreme forms of exclusivism, Pratt contends that many fundamentalist religions compete for that title, with Islam leading other worthy contenders in ways that are not always obvious.
-The purging of the Rohingya in Myanmar, is portrayed as an exclusivism of the Buddhist Traditions.
-One cannot find any scriptural basis for such empty assertions.
+The purging of the Rohingya in Myanmar, for example, is portrayed as an exclusivism of the Buddhist traditions.